COVID-19 Coronavirus: Legal and Benefits Updates for Vermonters

 Free legal clinics for Vermont seniors 60+

 Vermont Legal Aid is hosting virtual legal advice clinics by phone.
-Vermont seniors — age 60 or more — can ask legal questions about COVID-19 or any civil legal question.
-We can help with health care, social security, consumer debt, housing, unemployment and more.
-Learn how to schedule an appointment.
+Vermont seniors — age 60 or more — can ask legal questions about COVID-19 related assistance, federal and state benefits, housing, unemployment, consumer debt or certain other civil legal topics.
+Learn how to schedule a 20-minute appointment.

 Vermont court hearings and trials